clarisse-lau/readthedocs/docs/source/sections/data/Reference-Data.rst

 Genome Reference Data
 =====================

-Reference data that describes or annotates the human or other genomes is described in this section.
-Reference data hosted by the ISB-CGC in BigQuery tables are available in the ``isb-cgc.genome_reference`` `data set <https://console.cloud.google.com/bigquery?p=isb-cgc&d=genome_reference&page=dataset>`_.
-Tables based on gene-sets such as Ensembl and GENCODE can be used to find the genomic coordinates and identifiers for genes of interest, to perform queries that join tables with gene-symbol based data to tables with genomic-coordinate based data or tables that use other gene identifiers, for example.
+Genome reference data that describes or annotates the human or other genomes.
+Gene set tables, such as Ensembl and GENCODE, can help find the genomic coordinates and identifiers for genes of interest.
+For example, to perform queries that join tables with gene-symbol-based data to tables with genomic-coordinate-based data or tables that use other gene identifiers.

 .. list-table::
    :header-rows: 1